 How does Rocky Mountain spotted fever spread?

-Children usually get Rocky Mountain spotted fever from the bite of ticks that are infected with bacteria called
+Children usually get Rocky Mountain spotted fever from the bite of a tick that is infected with bacteria called

-Rash.
-In addition, a rash usually develops, by the sixth day of the illness.
-This rash tends to appear first on a child's wrists and ankles, but within hours it can spread to the torso.
+Rash usually develops by the sixth day of the illness.
+A Rocky Mountain spotted fever rash tends to appear first on a child's wrists and ankles, but within hours it can spread to the torso.
 It also may spread to the palms of the hands and soles of the feet.
 Often, it starts out as flat red splotches or pinpoint dots but may change and become bumpy or purplish.

-When to call your pediatrician:
+When to call your pediatrician

 How is Rocky Mountain spotted fever treated?

-If your pediatrician suspects your child has Rocky Mountain spotted fever, the doctor will prescribe antibiotic medicine right away.
-Treatment with this medication usually continues for 7 to 10 days or until the child's fever has been gone for at least 3 days.
-Be sure your child takes the medicine for the whole time prescribed to make sure the infection is fully treated.
+If your pediatrician suspects your child has Rocky Mountain spotted fever, they will prescribe an antibiotic called doxycycline.
+Treatment with Rocky Mountain spotted fever medication usually continues for 7 to 10 days or until the child's fever has been gone for at least 3 days.
+It is important that your child takes all of the medicine that is prescribed to get rid of the infection.

-With early treatment, nearly all children recover completely.
-In rare cases, Rocky Mountain spotted fever can make a child very sick and even become life-threatening.
-If left untreated, there can be risk of damage to blood vessels, nerves, and organs such as the heart, lungs and kidneys.
-Other possible complications can include hearing or vision loss, and
+With early treatment, nearly all children make a full recovery.
+In rare cases, Rocky Mountain spotted fever can cause serious illness or even be deadly.
+If the infection is not treated, it can cause damage to blood vessels, nerves and organs such as the heart, lungs and kidneys.
+Not receiving proper Rocky Mountain spotted fever treatment can cause other serious problems including hearing or vision loss, and